HectorCastelli/website/src/content/blog/axioms-of-development.md

 Your comments, your interface, and your error-messages should all reflect the underlying reasons, not the implementation.

-## Shorten the feedback loop
+## Fast is better than slow; Slow is better than broken

-Your users should be able to give you feedback.
+Your users depend on your software, therefore it must be trustworthy.

-Despite your best efforts to know your users, you will fail.
-Therefore, you must create mechanisms that allow for your users to correct your assumptions and point your mistakes.
+Speed is great, but correctness is vital.
+Your code must be correct, before it is fast.

-Some feedback points can be automated into tests, include these in your development lifecycle and make them as quick and frequent as possible.
+Integrate correctness checks into your workflow, and make them as quick and frequent as possible.

 ## Presentation matters